Changing Leadership Training Providers | CLS

 Should you Change Leadership Training Providers?
 Four Ways to Tell

-1. You feel like you’re being “sold to.”
+1. You feel like you’re being sold to

 Ultimately, we’re all trying to sell something to someone.
 But any salesperson worth their salt will tell you that relationship-building comes first, and sales come next.
 Your relationship with your leadership training provider should not feel transactional.